 There's a lot of bad advice floating around.
 Click each one to get the actual truth.

 Burnout exists on a spectrum.
-Click where you're at today — no judgment, no wrong answer.
+Click where you're at today — no judgment.

 Name what you're feeling.
-This sounds ridiculous but it genuinely works.
-When you label an emotion — "I'm feeling anxious right now" — it activates a different part of your brain and reduces the intensity of the feeling.
+When you label an emotion — "I'm feeling anxious right now" — it activates a different part of your brain and reduces the intensity.
+Psychologists call it "affect labeling."
 You can just call it being honest with yourself.

 Move your body.
 Not to lose weight.
-Not to be healthy.
-Just to discharge the nervous energy that anxiety builds up.
+Just to discharge the nervous energy anxiety builds up.
 A 10-minute walk outside is one of the most evidence-backed anxiety reducers there is.
-It sounds too simple to work.
-It works.

-Stop catastrophizing by asking one question: "What's the actual worst realistic outcome here?"
+Stop catastrophizing.
+Ask yourself: "What's the actual worst realistic outcome here?"
 Not the spiral version — the real version.
 Most of the time, the real worst case is survivable.
-Your brain will thank you for the reality check.

 Sleep.
-This one is boring but it's not optional.
 Sleep deprivation and anxiety feed each other in a loop.
-If you're chronically anxious, look at your sleep first before anything else.
+If you're chronically anxious, look at your sleep first.